ValdemarGr/gql/docs/server/schema/arrow_dsl.md

 ```

 ## Lifting arguments
-Request arguments ad-hoc has a syntatic enhancement in the dsl.
+Request arguments is made easier by the arrow dsl.
 ```scala mdoc:silent
 proc[Int] { i =>
   for {